-The Telecommunications unit administers and maintains the university fiber-optic and copper wire cabling system which provides voice, data and video support to over 50 buildings, as well as managing the campus telephone PBX and voice mail systems.
+The Department of Telecommunications administers and maintains the university fiber-optic and copper wire cabling system which provides voice, data and video support to all campus buildings, as well as managing the campus telephone PBX and voice mail systems.
+This department is also responsible for the campuswide system that allows wireless access to university network resources.